 Don’t Overcrowd Sheep

 There should be only 6 sheep for every acre of pasture area and at least twenty-five to fifty square feet of living area in a well-aerated space.
+How many sheep per acre also depends on the quality of the pasture (what is growing) and the climate (if sheep can graze year round).

 Keep More than One Sheep